Introduction

 Instructions

-Shows a text screen and waits for the participant to press Space to continue.
+Shows a text screen and waits for Space.

 | Property | Description |